List of foreign Eliteserien players

 Clubs listed are those for which the player has played at least one Eliteserien game — and seasons are those in which the player has played at least one Eliteserien game.

-In bold: players who have played at least one Eliteserien game in the current season (2023), and are still at a club for which they have played.
+In bold: players who have played at least one Eliteserien game in the most recent season (2025), and are still at a club for which they have played.
 This does not include current players of an Eliteserien club who have not played an Eliteserien game in the current season.